Blackpool Teaching Hospitals NHS Foundation Trust: Performance

 The poor quality of patient notes, record management and information sharing in the trust has been cited by coroners in at least five inquests between 2016 and 2019 and been raised by the Care Quality Commission.
 There is an electronic patient record in the emergency department, provided by IMS MAXIMS, and it is intended to roll this out into the rest of the hospital when funding is available.

 In 2022 the maternity department, suffering severe staffing problems, was issued with a warning notice by the Care Quality Commission when they found women waiting up to five days for labour to be induced.

+Legal case

+Blackpool Teaching Hospitals NHS Foundation Trust and Lancashire Care NHS Foundation Trust successfully but only temporarily challenged a procurement process for public health services for children aged 0 to 19 undertaken by Lancashire County Council in 2017.
+The Council's procurement process was not undertaken correctly and a proposed five-year contract award in favour of Virgin Care was set aside by the High Court.
+The same contract was later awarded to Virgin Care through a process overseen by independent experts.